I also note many gedcoms at ancestry.com and elsewhere that depict an incorrect ancestry and spouse for him.

 - The 1800 census shows John Hays and Francis Hester listed consecutively, with Samuel Hays, Jesse Hays, Thomas Johnston, Noel Johnston, Joshua Hutchinson, and Hutchinson Floyd all in the Tabb’s Creek area. [↩]

 - The female 26-45 was certainly his wife, the eldest female is unknown.
-It is not completely clear whether the female 16-26 is marked or whether this was intended by the enumerator as a dash. [↩]
+It is not completely clear whether the female in the 16-26 column is actually marked or whether this was intended by the enumerator as a dash. [↩]

 - Granville County Will Book 7, page 311. [↩]